bennidi/mbassador/README.md

 MBassador is a very light-weight message (event) bus implementation following the publish subscribe pattern.
 It is designed for ease of use and aims to be feature rich and extensible while preserving resource efficiency and performance.
 The core of MBassador's high performance is a specialized data structure that minimizes lock contention such that performance degradation of concurrent access is minimal.
-The performance win of this design is illustrated in <a href="http://codeblock.engio.net/?p=37" target="_blank">performance comparison</a>
-and more recently in the [eventbus-performance](https://github.com/bennidi/eventbus-performance) github repository.
+The performance win of this design is illustrated in <a href="http://codeblock.engio.net/?p=37" target="_blank">performance comparison</a> and more recently in the [eventbus-performance](https://github.com/bennidi/eventbus-performance) github repository.

+Using MBassador in your project is very easy.
+Create as many instances of MBassador as you like (usually a singleton will do), mark and configure your message handlers with `@Handler` annotations and finally register the listeners at any MBassador instance.
+Start sending messages to your listeners using one of MBassador's publication methods (sync or async).
+Done!

 Read this documentation to get an overview of MBassadors features.
 There is also some documentation in the Wiki - although admittedly not enough to make a developer happy (work is in progress).
 Additionally, you can browse the [javadoc](http://bennidi.github.io/mbassador/)

-The current version is 1.1.10 and it is available from the Maven Central Repository.
-See the release notes for more details.

-There is also an extension available to support CDI-like transactional message sending in a Spring environment.
+There is also a [spring-extension](https://github.com/bennidi/mbassador-spring) available to support CDI-like transactional message sending in a Spring environment.
 It's beta but stable enough to give it a try.
-See <a href="https://github.com/bennidi/mbassador-spring" target="_blank">here</a>.

 Table of contents:
 + [Features](#features)